release notes

 • Displays whether the available historical data is sufficient based on the number of given constraints and matching trials:

-• The data is deemed sufficient if the number of matching trials is higher than the number of varying constraints for each property with priority Must Have and Nice to Have
+• The data is deemed sufficient if the number of matching trials is at least 2 × (varying constraints) + 1 for every property with a priority Must Have and Nice to Have

-• The data is deemed insufficient if the number of matching trials is lower than the number of varying constraints for each property with priority Must Have and Nice to Have
+The data is deemed insufficient when the number of matching trials is below 2 × (varying constraints) + 1 for every property with a priority Must Have and Nice to Have

-Clicking Show more details displays a table that provides the total number of historical trials for each corresponding Must Have or Nice to Have property that, at a minimum, partially fulfill the trial rules and can be used as a starting dataset.
-This number will help users determine whether model training should be attempted or if they should proceed directly to DOE.
+The Relevant Trials (Figure 2.6) table is shown by default and displays the total number of historical trials for each Must Have or Nice to Have property.
+Only trials that fully match the trial rules are counted, and this dataset can be used as a starting point for model training.
+The number helps users determine whether model training should be attempted or whether they should proceed directly to DOE.
+The table can be collapsed or expanded as needed.

 • Each measured property, as well as calculated properties based on some other measured values, will display the number of relevant trials with associated test results for the given property.
 If the number of trials is above the calculated threshold, it should be green; if not, it should be red.